Combating antimicrobial resistance and antimicrobial residues in the Zambian poultry sector

 Problem

-Growing consumer demand for poultry products in Zambia has however resulted in non-prudent antimicrobial use on farms, with the intent to prevent and treat poultry diseases, optimise growth, and maximise profits.
+Growing consumer demand for poultry products in Zambia has resulted in non-prudent antimicrobial use on farms, with the intent to prevent and treat poultry diseases for growth optimization and maximising profits.
+While Zambia has made progress against antimicrobial resistance (AMR), limited actions have been implemented to encourage farmers and veterinary personnel to use antimicrobials in a more prudent manner, and there are no treatment guidelines for poultry diseases in Zambia.

 Antimicrobial use in poultry production is complex with several actors involved in prescribing, sales and use.
 To create change we must better understand these behaviors and suitably tailor interventions.
 This project will develop interventions to target and engage numerous actors, in order to have impact at the farm level to help contain and tackle AMR in Zambia.”